rsfetch/rsfetch/README.md

 1. Install rust and cargo.
 2. Clone the repository.
 3. `cd fetch; make; sudo make install`
-4. To use, put the bash function above into "$HOME/.bashrc" (If you don't care about terminal detection, you can skip this step.)
+4. ~~To use, put the bash function above into "$HOME/.bashrc" (If you don't care about terminal detection, you can skip this step.)~~ Removed terminal dtection for now.
+At least until I can figure out how to implement it in rust.

 Uninstall with `sudo make uninstall`.